Falcon High School

 Falcon High School is located in Falcon, Colorado, just east of Colorado Springs and was the first high school in Falcon School District 49.
 The other two high schools in the district, Sand Creek High School, and Vista Ridge High School were formed in 1997 when Falcon High School was split.

 Athletics

-Falcon High School is a member of the Pikes Peak Athletic Conference, Class 4A (varies by sport).
-It competes in men's football, cross country, golf, soccer, basketball, bowling, swimming, wrestling, track, baseball, women's softball, volleyball, basketball, and power lifting.
+Falcon High School is a member of the Pikes Peak Athletic Conference, Class 4A and CSML north (varies by sport).
+It competes in men's and women's soccer, men's football, cross country, golf, basketball, bowling, swimming, wrestling, track, baseball, women's softball, volleyball, basketball, and power lifting.

 2007 Falcon football season

 The Falcon football team were 3A state runner-ups in 2007.

-Girls softball team

-The 2008–2009 girls softball team qualified for the State Tournament for the first time in the school's history.